This section explains how to view available proxies, filter by location, forward proxies to ports, and check your forwarding list.

 3. Quick Commands for Proxy Forwarding

 If you prefer using terminal commands, you can forward proxies directly without opening the UI.
-This is useful for automation, scripting, or quick setups on headless Linux servers.

 Each command follows this structure: